TylerByte666/auto-backup-scripts/README.md

-# Scripts for backing up webserver databases and html.
+# Scripts for backing up webserver databases and files.
 ## Scope and Purpose
-These scripts are meant for fullstacks, webdevs or sysadmins who use linux based webservers; who need daily backups of both MySql and HTML files.
+These scripts are meant for fullstacks, webdevs or sysadmins who use linux based webservers; who need daily backups of both MySql, RAW and HTML files.
 These scripts have been divided in two, one for MySql and the other for RAW & HTML files so you can choose which one you need :)

-These scipts do three things:
+These scripts do three things:
 1. Make daily backups of RAW, HTML (auto_backup_html.sh) and mysql(auto_backup_mysql.sh) files.
 2. Remove daily backups after the retention period that you have set passes.
 3. Compress both RAW, HTML and MySql files using tar.